jtpaasch/yoh/README.md

     $ yoh herokufy test1

-This will generate all the files that heroku requires before you deploy anything to them.
+This will generate all the files that heroku requires before you deploy anything to their servers.

 Once you've herokufied your site, you can deploy it live with `yoh deploy heroku <site>`:

     $ yoh deploy heroku test1

-When that finishes, you can visit your site at the URL it spits out on the screen.
+When that finishes, it will spit out a URL where your new site lives on the heroku servers.
+You can visit your shiny new site at that URL.